 Additionally, toners can remove any residue on our skin created by our cleansers.

 Toners shouldn’t be an excuse to get lazy with the cleansing, but they are a comforting reassurance that you got it all.

-Vichy Pureté Thermale Perfecting Toner (£9)* works gently but throughly to remove any residue makeup, cleanser and impurities; leaving you with hydrated & cleansed skin.
+Vichy Pureté Thermale Perfecting Toner* works gently but throughly to remove any residue makeup, cleanser and impurities; leaving you with hydrated & cleansed skin.
 Paraben and alcohol free.
-Vichy Perfecting Toner can even be used on eyelids.
+Use this perfecting toner to remove eye makeup too!
 Suitable for all skin types including sensitive.
-Find out more here.
+Find out more here*

 Toners help to create the optimum canvas…

 Toners create the right conditioners on our skin to derive the greatest benefits from our moisturisers.
 They often contain humectants (such as Aloe and Hyaluronic acid) to help bind moisture to our skin.

 Additionally, they can help to keep environmental aggressors at bay, meaning your skin will be more glowing and protected for longer.